 ABOUT THE FESTIVAL

+We delight in giving our Filmmakers extraordinary welcomes in traditional Midwest fashion.
 Make your Name and Film headlines to a community thirsty for talent with a thriving knowledgeable film base.

+2.)
 We must receive your entry fee prior to accepting your film for submission.
 Please make your payment online or you may send a check to the address below.
 Your fee is non-refundable.

 Green Bay Film Festival

-Green Bay, WI 54303
+Green Bay, WI 54324-8526

+3.)
 Please be sure your Upload works successfully.
 We will offer a notification with an opportunity to remedy, but it will affect our screeners.
 If we don’t hear from you within a reasonable period of time your film will be disqualified.

+4.)
 You may submit as many films as you like.
 Each film can only be submitted into one category.
 We do not offer reduced rates for multiple submissions.
 Please upload each film separately.

+1.)
 All attending filmmakers will be provided with two all-access

+3.)
+CAN YOU BE PRESENT AT THE FESTIVAL?
 We offer a variety of opportunities for networking, interaction and education for everyone who attends.
-We hope you will consider attending and we may ask if you can attend prior to committing your film to a special segment.
+We hope you will consider attending and we will ask if you can attend prior to committing your film to a special segment.
 We will be looking for films that can provide a representative at the festival.
 This includes the writer, producer, director, and/or cast members from the production.

+4.)
 TALKBACKS, SEMINARS, & MARKETING

 We have set up the festival to be filmmaker friendly with plenty of press, interfacing with other filmmakers, seminars, and audience interaction.
 We offer seminars to learn about what is going on in the industry today, to connect, network and learn.
 We would like to provide our audience with the opportunity to learn more about a variety of film types and filmmaking.
 We are including question and answer periods after the showings as well as opportunities for our viewers and sponsors to interact with filmmakers.

+5.)
 ELIGIBILITY & FORMAT

 TERMS AND CONDITIONS

-BY SUBMITTING YOUR FILM YOU AGREE TO THESE TERMS AND CONDITIONS:
+BY SUBMITTING YOUR FILM, YOU AGREE TO THESE TERMS AND CONDITIONS: